-Deficient fluid volume is a state or condition where the fluid output exceeds the fluid intake.
-It happens when water and electrolytes are lost as they exist in normal body fluids.
+Fluid volume deficit (also known as hypovolemia) is a state or condition where the fluid output exceeds the fluid intake.
+It occurs when the body loses both water and electrolytes from the ECF in similar proportions.
 Common sources of fluid loss are the gastrointestinal tract, polyuria, and increased perspiration.
-Risk factors for FVD are as follows: vomiting, diarrhea, GI suctioning, sweating, decreased intake, nausea, inability to gain access to fluids, adrenal insufficiency, osmotic diuresis, hemorrhage, coma, third-space fluid shifts, burns, ascites, and liver dysfunction.
+Risk factors for deficient fluid volume are as follows: vomiting, diarrhea, GI suctioning, sweating, decreased intake, nausea, inability to gain access to fluids, adrenal insufficiency, osmotic diuresis, hemorrhage, coma, third-space fluid shifts, burns, ascites, and liver dysfunction.
 Fluid volume deficit may be an acute or chronic condition managed in the hospital, outpatient center, or home setting.

 Appropriate management is vital to prevent potentially life-threatening hypovolemic shock.
 Older patients are more likely to develop fluid imbalances.
-The goals of management are to treat the underlying disorder and return the extracellular fluid compartment to normal, to restore fluid volume, and to correct any electrolyte imbalances.
+The management goals are to treat the underlying disorder and return the extracellular fluid compartment to normal, restore fluid volume, and correct any electrolyte imbalances.

 - Inadequate fluid intake